 How to get to Port Douglas

 There are no direct flights to Port Douglas.
 The closest international airport to Port Douglas is that of Cairns.
 The drive from Cairns to Port Douglas takes about one hour, and if you'll be road-tripping in far North Queensland as we did, it's best to rent a car at the airport.

-Getting to Port Douglas from Cairns by car is pretty easy, driving along a nice highway.
+Getting to Port Douglas from Cairns by car is pretty easy, driving along a nice highway across the beautiful tropical North Queensland.

 If you plan on staying put, you can also book a ride on a shuttle bus to Port Douglas from the airport.

 Check Skyscanner for a good overview of flight prices and routes.

 The best time of year to visit Port Douglas

 Because it’s located within far North Queensland, Australia, Port Douglas has nice weather all year round.
 We actually found it perfect to visit Port Douglas in June, which is considered winter in Australia.